Originally posted in October of 2022, I wanted to revise and repost with updated information about our 2023 visit to the Oogie Boogie Bash.

-If you’ve ever been to Disney during Halloween time, you know the entire experience is pretty “spooktacular.”
-Halloween is one of my favorite times of the year to visit Disney parks.
-This year we decided to enhance our entire Halloween experience and buy tickets to the Oogie Boogie Bash.
-This special event is held at Disney’s California Adventure park and was full of all the spooky splendor we had anticipated… and so much more.
+If you’ve been to Disney during Halloween time, you know the entire experience is pretty “spooktacular.”
+Halloween is one of my favorite times of the year to visit the Disney parks.
+This year we once again decided to enhance our Halloween season experience and buy tickets to Disney’s Oogie Boogie Bash.
+This special event is held at Disney’s California Adventure Park and was full of all the spooky splendor we had anticipated… and so much more.

-Read on to learn more tricks from our experience at the Oogie Boogie Bash and for ways to make your night even more magical.
+Read on to learn more tricks from our experiences at the Oogie Boogie Bash and for ways to make your night even more magical.

 Take advantage of the early entry

 The Bash officially starts at 6 pm, but ticket holders can enter the park as early as 3 pm.
 We took this time to take some group photos, ride a few rides, and grab a quick bite to eat inside the park before the party started.
 Kicking off the event with a full tummy gave us plenty of energy to jump right into those treat trails and get piles of candy.

 Enter through the Grand Californian Pixar Pier entry

 This tip is spectacular!
 The lines to get into the party can be quite long at the main gate.
 They can be just as long getting in through the normal Grand Californian entry.
 We bypassed all of that and found no lines at the Pixar Pier entrance located inside the hotel.
 Most people don’t know that there are actually two entrances to California Adventure from inside the Grand Californian.
 The Pixar Pier entrance drops you off at, well, Pixar Pier and we had no wait or crowds at all.
 It isn’t easy to find and navigate, so just ask any staff member and they will hook you up with how to find it.
 Hint: For part of it it seems as if you are going to hotel rooms.